devonfw-ng-adv-training/refresher/README.md

 5. creating specific selector for state
 6. creating actions & reducer functions for state changes

-If you have trouble during one step, you can cheat by taking a look at the specified backup branch.
+If you have trouble during one step, you can cheat by taking a look at the specified backup branch (start with 0-start-setup, result of first step is 1-finished-ngrx-setup, and so on.)

 *hint: provided solution in backup branch may not be the best possible solution*